- Step 1: Separate your sessions

 In this method, you'll add a dropdown component with each group as a dropdown choice to your event's registration form.
 Users will be able to self-select their group when they register.

-Note: If you don't know how to create a registration form for your event, we recommend you check out our registration form help document here before continuing with this guide.
+NOTE: If you don't know how to create a registration form for your event, we recommend you check out our creating and editing registration forms help document before continuing with this guide.

 After finishing step 2, each group you've defined will have a Group Code in Goldcast.
 Ask your CSM to send you each group's code.
 The codes will usually resemble the group names you've decided on, but they won't necessarily, so keep track of which code is for which group.
 In our example above, the groups might have the following codes: